 Chris Harris, Euronews: March 6th, 2015

-The most popular jobs were nose reshaping, male breast reduction (see above), ear surgery, laser hair removal and laser skin resurfacing.
+The most popular jobs were nose reshaping, male breast reduction, ear surgery, laser hair removal and laser skin resurfacing.

 ASPS says parental consent is required for operations on teenagers under 18.

 Diana Zuckerman, president of the National Center for Health Research, said: “There is no question that reconstructive surgeries can benefit children and youth.
 Surgical procedures to correct cleft lips and palates, for example, are not controversial.
 Plastic surgery to correct unattractive facial features that can attract ridicule, such as prominent noses and ears, are generally accepted in the United States.

 “However, cultural phenomena such as surgical makeovers on numerous television programs and unrelenting pressures on teens to conform to beauty standards make it increasingly difficult to agree on what constitutes a “normal” appearance and when the desire to improve one’s appearance is questionable or even crosses the line to psychopathology.”